California: Mexican period

 One of the largest ranchers in California was John Marsh.
-After failing to obtain justice against squatters on his land from the Mexican courts, he determined that California should become part of the U.S. Marsh conducted a letter-writing campaign espousing the California climate, the soil, and other reasons to settle there, as well as the best route to follow, which became known as "Marsh's route".
+After failing to obtain justice against squatters on his land from the Mexican courts, he determined that California should become part of the United States.
+Marsh conducted a letter-writing campaign espousing the California climate, the soil, and other reasons to settle there, as well as the best route to follow, which became known as "Marsh's route".
 His letters were read, reread, passed around, and printed in newspapers throughout the country, and started the first wagon trains rolling to California.

 After ushering in the period of organized emigration to California, Marsh became involved in a military battle between the much-hated Mexican general, Manuel Micheltorena and the California governor he had replaced, Juan Bautista Alvarado.
 At the Battle of Providencia near Los Angeles, he convinced each side that they had no reason to be fighting each other.
 As a result of Marsh's actions, they abandoned the fight, Micheltorena was defeated, and California-born Pio Pico was returned to the governorship.
-This paved the way to California's ultimate acquisition by the U.S.
+This paved the way for California's ultimate acquisition by the U.S.